 - One (1) 60 second film depicting a scene or story in a non-documentary style.
 Subject matter is the student’s choice.
-Students must submit their video in advance by February 16th, and can submit the video either saved to a DVD or uploaded to any video service as long as it is the student’s account.
-Videos uploaded to a video service account must be unlisted, with a direct link provided to MSA (the preferred method).
+Students must submit their film in advance by February 16th, and can submit the film either saved to a DVD or uploaded to any video service as long as it is the student’s account.
+Films uploaded to a video service account must be unlisted, with a direct link provided to MSA (the preferred method).

-- All films must be accompanied by a one-page typed essay (12 point font, Times New Roman) describing 1.) the process of making the video 2.)
+- All films must be accompanied by a one-page typed essay (12 point font, Times New Roman) describing 1.) the process of making the film 2.)
 Why the topic was chosen and 3.)
-A description of what will be seen in the video.
-All videos must be made by the student applying.
+A description of what will be seen in the film.
+All films must be made by the student applying.

 - View Quick Guide: “How to Make a Short Film/Scene